-It seems natural to propose the following. \begin{question} Let $Y$ be a smooth connected projective variety with trivial Chow groups and $X\subseteq$ be a smooth connected ample subvariety.
-Is it true that the restricted cycle class map
+This naturally leads to the following question. \begin{question} Let $Y$ be a smooth connected projective variety with trivial Chow groups, and let $X\subseteq Y$ be a smooth connected ample subvariety.
+Is the restricted cycle class map

-is injective? \end{question} For $X$ a complete intersection, this equivalently asks whether the Franchetta property holds true for the corresponding universal family.
-Obviously, if $Y$ is a (smooth) weighted projective space, then Question \ref{ques4.9} has an affirmative answer.
+injective? \end{question} When $X$ is a smooth complete intersection deforming in the corresponding universal family, Question \ref{ques4.9} is equivalent to asking whether this family satisfies the Franchetta property.
+If $Y$ is a smooth weighted projective space, then Question \ref{ques4.9} has an affirmative answer.

-Motivic $0$-multiplicativity is equivalent to a property of certain tautological subring. \begin{proposition} Let $Y$ be a smooth connected projective variety with trivial Chow groups and $X\subseteq$ be a smooth connected ample subvariety.
+Motivic $0$-multiplicativity can also be characterized in terms of the tautological ring introduced above. \begin{proposition} Let $Y$ be a smooth connected projective variety with trivial Chow groups, and let $X\subseteq Y$ be a smooth connected ample subvariety.
 Then the natural CK decomposition of $X$ is multiplicative if and only if the restricted cycle class map